Patapom/webgl/Web/blog/patapom/docs/BRDF/PreIntegration.md

 Where $\alpha$ is the specular roughness (note that Lagarde uses the "linear roughness" or "perceptual roughness" $\alpha_{lin} = \alpha^2$ so $\sqrt{\alpha_{lin}} = \alpha$), $m$ is the mip level and $N$ is the maximum mip level (e.g for a 256x256 cube map, N would be $log_2(256)=8$).

-This mapping has the enormous advantage of being very simple, but it is not the optimal one.
+This mapping has the enormous advantage of being very simple, but it may not be the optimal one.

 ## Stating the problem

-Basically, for each mip level, we want a pixel to cover the "most significant footprint of BRDF".
+Basically, for each mip level, we want a pixel to cover the "largest footprint of the BRDF".

 In other words, we want the integral of the BRDF to be maximal when summed over the solid angle covered by the pixel.